Tommy Dunne (footballer, born 1946)

-Tommy Dunne (22 June 1946, in Glasgow – 2001) was a Scottish footballer who played as an inside forward.
+Tommy Dunne (22 June 1946 – 2001) was a Scottish footballer who played as an inside forward.
 Dunne began his career in the mid-1960s with Leyton Orient, spending a short amount of time with the English side before returning to Scotland with Dumbarton.
 An equally short spell preceded a move to Albion Rovers, before a move to Dundee United towards the end of the decade.
 He then joined the Scottish junior side Irvine Meadow in June 1971.